Growing Mushrooms in Your Basement is Easier Than You Think

 Beginners can use mushroom growing kits to start their basement gardens.
 These kits come with spawn already mixed into the growing medium.
 You just need to follow the instructions on the kit, cut it open, provide adequate moisture and you can harvest the mushrooms in about two weeks.

-Otherwise you need to use a pressure cooker to heat your substrate up high enough to kill any bacteria, mold, and other contaminants, because it's very easy to grow undesirables too.
+Otherwise you need to use a pressure cooker to heat your substrate up high enough to kill any bacteria, mold, and other contaminants, because it's very easy to grow undesirables too, and there are a handful of basement mold types that would be happy to join your party.

 This usually requires mason jars and is a big ordeal, but one you'll need to overcome if you plan on becoming self-sufficient with growing mushrooms in your basement.